GoogleCloudPlatform/document-ai-samples/CONTRIBUTING.md

    - [Community samples only] Add the following disclaimer to your sample's README.md file:

-     ```text
+     ```md
      ## Disclaimer
      This community sample is not officially maintained by Google.
      ```

-   - Detail instructions on how to run tests (if present)
+   - Detailed instructions on how to run tests (if present)

-1. Update the repository's README with a link to your sample
+4. Update the repository's `README` with a link to your sample

    Edit the repository's README.md file to with the name of your sample, a link to the sample repository and a brief description.
 If your sample is in the `community` folder add your sample's name, link and description to the "Community" section of the repository's README.md.

-1. Format and lint your code
+5. Format and lint your code

-   This repository uses a tool from GitHub called [super-linter](https://GitHub.com/GitHub/super-linter) that formats and lints code in multiple languages.
+   This repository uses a tool from GitHub called [super-linter](https://github.com/super-linter/super-linter) that formats and lints code in multiple languages.
 This helps ensure consistency and prevents common issues.

-   For Python, use [black](https://GitHub.com/psf/black) to format your code.
+   On pull requests, an automated tool called Owlbot will run to format your code.
-   Linting checks with flake8, isort, pylint, and mypy will also be performed.
+   If your pull request is made from a forked copy of the repository, you will need to manually add the label `owlbot:run` for the automation to run.

+   Refer to [Code Quality Checks](#code-quality-checks) for information about the formatting and linting tools.

-1. [non-community samples only] Setup testing and GitHub Actions
+6. [non-community samples only] Setup testing and GitHub Actions

    This step is not required for samples located in the `community` folder.
 All samples in the root of the repository must have tests and those tests must be